kylebrowning/waterwheel.swift/README.md

 waterwheel.setDrupalURL("http://waterwheel-swift.com")
 ```

-If is important to note that waterwheel makes heavy uses of [Closures](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html), which allows us to pass functions as returns, or store them in variables.
+It is important to note that waterwheel makes heavy uses of [Closures](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html), which allows us to pass functions as returns, or store them in variables.

 #### Login